-Available Internship/Field Study Opportunities for Spring 2015:DC Public Library Special Collections Department has openings for interns at the Martin Luther King Jr. Memorial Library in downtown Washington, D.C.
+Available Internship/Field Study Opportunities for Summer & Fall 2015:DC Public Library Special Collections Department has openings for interns at the Martin Luther King Jr. Memorial Library in downtown Washington, D.C.
 The work consists of archival processing under the direction of Special Collections Archivists and will culminate in the creation of one or more finding aids.
 Collections vary in size and extent of processing needed.
 Participants are typically able to choose from a selection of which collection(s) they process.
-Priority collections include those related to LGBT history, civil rights, performing arts, and local activists.
+Priority collections include those related to LGBT history, civil rights, performing arts and local activists.

 The Special Collections internship is open to current MLS students.
 Applicants must commit to a semester-long, 120-hour internship working for the Special Collections Department.
 Interns are expected to commit to 10-20 hours per week, possibly to include evenings or weekends.